Flexible data architecture

 Contact Tableau for sizing and technical guidance.

-Citrix environments, Microsoft Hyper-V, Parallels, VMware, and Amazon EC2.
+Citrix environments, Microsoft Hyper-V, Parallels, VMware, Microsoft Azure, and Amazon EC2.

 All Tableau products operate in virtualized environments when they are configured with the proper underlying Windows operating system and minimum hardware requirements.
 We recommend VM deployments with dedicated CPU affinity.